2312323123/ERP/README.md

 - you need .env in the main ERP folder, like:
   TODO: add stuff here
 - be aware that when you deploy on different url, it has to be specified in one of the variables
-- backend was done with npm, frontend with yarn, which sits on top of that
+- backend was done with npm, frontend with yarn, which sits on top of that // TODO: check - you sure you hadn't moved to npm to keep this uniform?

 #### random helpful things: